National Defence University of Malaysia: Location

 UPNM's main campus is at the Sungai Besi Camp in Kuala Lumpur.
 The campus was completed in 2002 as part of ATMA.

 Chancellory

 The former Commandant of ATMA, Lt.
 General Dato' Wira Ir.
 Ismail Samion was appointed as the first vice-chancellor of UPNM.
 His appointment created history in the Malaysian higher education scene as the first military personnel appointed to be vice-chancellor of a local university.
 Ismail was Commandant of ATMA for six years prior to the appointment.

-The current Vice-Chancellor is Lt Jen Dato' Abdul Halim Jalal who appointed to the post in 2018.
+The current Vice-Chancellor is Lt Jen Datuk Mardzuki Bin Muhammad who appointed to the post in 2023.